MatteoScianna/Xylella-Diffusion/README.md

 *‹‹In Salento ci sono novantaseimila ettari di ulivi, li vogliono irrorare tutti.* Comu cazzu faci?››

 The goal of this section is to provide a visual descriptive analysis of the dataset and the distribution of olive groves in Apulia region.
 Starting from a general view of the distribution of the groves in the region, together with their density inside different provinces and municipalities, we'll then focus on a network view of the dataset, in order to extract more information and look at it under a different lens.
+All the coding material for the following plots and analysis are contained in the src/EDA.py file.

 ## Map of the olive groves in Apulia